mk-fg/lafs-backup-tool/README.md

 One should also (naturally) beware of dbm (if it doesn't get removed), filesystem or underlying block device (e.g. solid-state drives) retaining the thought-to-be-removed data.

+##### Twisted-based http client

+I'm quite fond of [requests](http://docs.python-requests.org/en/latest/) module myself, but unfortunately it doesn't seem to provide streaming uploads of large files at the moment.

+Plus twisted is also a basis for tahoe-lafs implementation, so there's a good chance it's already available (unlike gevent, used in requests.async / grequests).